mjanuario/evolvedPaper/paper/paper.md

   `evolved` (**EVOL**utionary **V**irtual **ED**ucation) is an open-source R
   package [@R:2024] designed for graduate or advanced undergraduate courses in evolutionary biology.
-It emphasizes tools for inquiry-based learning, where students engage in scientific practices to actively build knowledge [@Pedaste:2015].
+It provides tools for inquiry-based learning, where students engage in scientific practices to actively build knowledge [@Pedaste:2015].
 The package includes vignettes (tutorials) to facilitate classroom investigations (**Tables 1** & **2**).
 However, educators are encouraged